 ABOUT THE SCCF

-By supporting local charitable organizations, the SCCF focuses on improving the quality of life and the development of youth-in-need in the Tucson and Oro Valley communities.
+By supporting local charitable organizations, the SCCF focuses on improving the quality of life and the development of youth-in-need in the greater Tucson area.

 PARTICIPATION

-- SERVE on one of several Board Committees or on the SCCF Board.
+• SERVE on one of several Advisory Board Committees or on the SCCF Advisory Board.
 There’s a lot to do on an ongoing basis to keep the SCCF running effectively.

 The SCCF has a place for you regardless of how much time you have available!
-The time commitment varies depending on whether you choose to volunteer for a one-time fund-raising event or to serve on an ongoing committee.
-Generally, the Board and the committees meet monthly during the season (Nov-May).
+The time commitment varies depending on whether you choose to volunteer for the Advisory Board or to serve on an ongoing committee.
+Generally, the Advisory Board and the committees meet monthly during the season (Nov-May).
 To learn more about committee responsibilities, click here.
 If you prefer to volunteer at one of the non-profit agencies we support, you can work out your time commitment with the agency staff.

 FINANCIALS